rcazzara/seldovia/_people/Seville_Family.md

 source_file: "Seville Family"
 born: nil
 died: nil
+cemetry_plot:
 ---
 # SEVILLE FAMILY

 The **Seville** family line in Seldovia begins with Keith Edward Seville.

-**Keith Edward Seville, Sr. was born in Kalispell, Montana March 27, 1924.
+**Keith Edward Seville, Sr.Â was born in Kalispell, Montana March 27, 1924.
 He and his wife Eva Reed had broughtfamily to Homer in 1968.
 When they lived in the Seldovia area, Keith was a logger.
-He** died Nov.
-18, 2010, at the Mira Vista Care Center in Mount Vernon, Wash.
+He** died Nov.Â 18, 2010, at the Mira Vista Care Center in Mount Vernon, Wash.
 He is survived by children and grandchildren who still live in the Seldovia area.

-**Marion MOONIN Seville** was the second wife of Keith Edward Seville, Sr. (1924-2010).
+**Marion MOONIN Seville** was the second wife of Keith Edward Seville, Sr.Â (1924-2010).
 She was born Oct 29, 1932 in Seldovia and died Dec 18, 1978 in Seldovia.

 **George Leslie Seville** was the son of Keith Seville and his first